-The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824 1220; (301) 652-AOTA; aota.org.
-The program is approved by the New York State Education Department.
-Graduates of the master's degree program are eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification of Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an occupational therapist registered (OTR).
-Most states also require licensure in order to practice; however, eligibility for state licenses is usually based on the results of the NBCOT examination as well as on other requirements.
+The combined Bachelor of Science in Life Sciences/Master of Science in Occupational Therapy is a 5.5-year program, which includes three years of pre-professional courses and a 2.5-year professional phase.
+The Master of Science in Occupational Therapy program provides entry-level professional education in the field of study.
+The program is accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association, 4720 Montgomery Lane, P.O.
+Box 31220, Bethesda, MD 20824 1220, 301.652.2682, aota.org.
+It is also approved by the New York State Education Department.
+Graduates of the master's degree program are eligible to take the national certification exam for occupational therapists administered by the National Board for Certification of Occupational Therapy.
+After successful completion of the exam, Individuals become OTRs, occupational therapists registered.
+Most states also require licensure to practice; however, eligibility for state licenses is usually based on exam results and other requirements.

-This combined program is designed for undergraduates who wish to be admitted to the Master of Science program in Occupational Therapy following three years of undergraduate work.
-Students may apply for admission into the master's program (professional phase) after completion of all prerequisite courses, if they have maintained an overall GPA of 2.5, received no required prerequisite grade below a C, and received the recommendation of the Occupational Therapy Admissions Committee after a personal interview.
+This program is designed for undergraduates who wish to enter the master's program (professional phase) following three years of undergraduate work.
+To apply to the master's program, they must have finished all prerequisite courses, maintained an overall GPA of 3.0, received no grade below a C+ in undergraduate courses, and completed an interview with and received a recommendation from the Occupational Therapy Admissions Committee.
+In addition, admission requirements include:

-Students in this option who are not accepted into the professional phase of the occupational therapy program must complete the requirements for any undergraduate major in order to receive a baccalaureate degree.
+Students in this track not accepted into the professional phase of the occupational therapy program must complete requirements for another undergraduate major to receive a baccalaureate degree.